Ars Poetica: Poems about Poetry

 All difficulties, whether great or small,

 A poem should be palpable and mute

 Of casement ledges where the moss has grown—

 Written in part as a response to the highly rhetorical nature of English poetry at the start of the twentieth century, MacLeish's piece states the Modernist perspective: "a poem should not mean / but be."

-Poets have continued to expand upon the central tenets of Horace's work, closely examining the role of poets themselves as subject, their relationship to the poem, and the act of writing.
-Sharon Old's "Take the I Out" and Heather McHugh's "What He Thought" present speakers who use wit and introspection to reconcile an increased self-awareness with standards of poetic style; Billy Collins's "Workshop," John Brehm's "The Poems I Have Not Written", and Mark Jarman's "Ground Swell" use humor and rhetoric to offer insight into the writing process; and Galway Kinnell's "The Bear" and James Galvin's "Art Class" approach poetry obliquely, comparing the poet and writing poetry to subjects outside of the art.
+Poets have continued to expand upon the central tenets of Horace's work, closely examining the role of poets themselves as subject, their relationships to the poem, and the act of writing.
+Sharon Old's "Take the I Out" and Heather McHugh's "What He Thought" present speakers who use wit and introspection to reconcile an increased self-awareness with standards of poetic style; Billy Collins's "Workshop," John Brehm's "The Poems I Have Not Written," and Mark Jarman's "Ground Swell" use humor and rhetoric to offer insight into the writing process; and Galway Kinnell's "The Bear" and James Galvin's "Art Class" approach poetry obliquely, comparing the poet and writing poetry to subjects outside of the art.